-In order to move assets between Sifchain and an external Blockchain, you will use the 'Import' feature, as possible through our implementation of Peggy.
-A few key things to understand about this feature:
+In order to move assets between Sifchain and an external Blockchain, you will use the 'Import' feature, as possible through our implementation of Peggy and IBC.
+We use Peggy when importing and exporting between Sifchain and Ethereum, and we use IBC when importing and exporting between Sifchain and other Cosmos-based blockchains.
+A few key things to understand about these features:

 1) In order to import assets from Ethereum to Sifchain, you will need some ETH in order to pay for the gas fees to execute this transaction.

-In order for an import transaction to be recognized, it needs to go through 50 Ethereum confirmations.
+In order for an import transaction from Ethereum to Sifchain to be recognized, it needs to go through 50 Ethereum confirmations.
 This means that this transaction can take anywhere between 10 and 20 minutes to be recognized on Sifchain.

 Exporting assets from Sifchain back into Ethereum requires significantly fewer confirmations and should only take ~1 minute to be recognized on Ethereum.

-After connecting your Keplr and MetaMask wallets, you are now ready to move assets between Ethereum and Sifchain.
+After connecting your Keplr and MetaMask wallets, you are now ready to move assets between external chains and Sifchain.
+Users are able to import assets from Cosmos and assets from Ethereum into Sifchain.
 Sifchain has a list of allowable tokens that can be transferred into Sifchain.
 We will continuously add new tokens based on user feedback and market conditions.
-In order to move any of these allowable Ethereum assets into the Sifchain network, please follow the below steps.
+In order to move any of these allowable Ethereum or Cosmos assets into the Sifchain network, please follow the below steps.

 Once in the Sifchain DEX, go to the 'Balances' feature